masastack/MASA.Blazor/README.md

 ## 👥 Development team

-The Digital Flash technical team is an efficient, stable and innovative team.
-The team adheres to the original intention of enriching the Blazor ecosystem, and it is the pursuit of the Digital Flash technical team to continue to work hard to bring a better experience to the developers.
+The MASA technical team is an efficient, stable and innovative team.
+The team adheres to the original intention of enriching the Blazor ecosystem, and it is the pursuit of the MASA technical team to continue to work hard to bring a better experience to the developers.
 Thank you for your support and use.

 ## 📜 Code of conduct